PaddleAll Summer Camp (Ages 12 - 35)

 Integrated Options

-Join our traditional youth or intro to comp camp groups!
-You will spend more time in boats, developing skills, and paddling longer distances.
-This is an excellent option for previous competitivepaddleALL athletes and campers with special needslooking for a faster camp pace.
+Join our traditional youth camp and spend more time in boats, developing skills, and paddling longer distances.
+This is an excellent option for previous competitive paddleALL athletes and campers with special needs looking for a faster camp pace.

-Please note that Paddle All camp will not be running these weeks; instead, 1-2 campers will join in a youth camp experience.
-Extra support is provided as needed, with the goal of successfully integrating into a traditional camp setting (*limited spaces).
+Please note that Paddle All camp will not be running these weeks; instead, a maximum of 3 campers will join in a youth camp experience.
+Extra support is provided with the goal of successfully integrating into a traditional camp setting with youth without disabilities. (*limited spaces).

 One-on-One Support